+2023-BLOCK ONE – SESSION 4

+THE DYNAMICS OF THE SPIRITUAL EXERCISES

-2023-BLOCK ONE – SESSION 4Annemarie: [00:00:00] Hey, I think most people are with us now.
+Annemarie: [00:00:00] Hey, I think most people are with us now.
 So, we're going to hand over to Brenda to lead us in a time of prayer.
 Thanks, Brenda.

 Brenda: Thanks, Annemarie.
 So, welcome everybody.
 And as we begin, let's take some time just to be still.
 If it is more comfortable to turn off your video, then please do that.
 Just make sure that you also are muted so that we don’t have background noise coming through.